- This event has passed.

 - Story lengths from 500-8000 are easiest for us to place, but we are by no means beholden to those numbers.
 (However, if you have a story you want to serialize, please query at [email protected].)

 - We pay $0.01/word for short stories chosen for the zine, and an even split of 50% of the royalties after the fact.
 We hope to bump up the advance, but as a micropress, our payments scale with sales.

 - We’re not fussy about formatting.
 Shunn formatting is nice, provided you do not list any contact information or your name.
 If something needs a particular format, or you want to pre-format things, we’re not going to insist on Shunn.
 As long as the font is readable, it should be fine.

 - Please use common sense when submitting.
 Any story whose moral is “and that’s when I learned the power of hate :)” is getting rejected.
 Glorification of murder is getting rejected.
-Sexuality is okay, porn is not.
+Sexuality is okay, adult content is not.
 If you are uncertain about whether something is “too far”, please query, or just submit and let us decide.

 - Simultaneous submissions are perfectly fine, as are reprints.
 We don’t discriminate in pay between reprints and original fiction.
 Please withdraw if you’re accepted elsewhere, but there’s no need to disclose ahead of time.